SophieEhres/RNAseq-Pipeline/README.md

 2. The word SINGLE or PAIRED according to your run type
 3. The sequence for the adapters (the file adapters.txt containing the usual adapters is provided in the folder)
 4. The directory in which you want to work
 5. The name of the genome you want to align to.
-Supported genomes are:
-- hg19
-- GRCh37, 38

-- mm10
-- GRCm38
+Examples are: hg19, GRCh38, mm10, GRCm38

 example: